What We Do

 mythology talks clad in open-toed sandals and a toga.

-modern Renaissance man, a visionary who is an acknowledged authority on
+Philip is a modern Renaissance man, a visionary who is an acknowledged

-virtually every aspect of astronomy from cosmology to technology to (of
+authority on virtually every aspect of astronomy from cosmology to

-course) mythology.
-He served two terms as President of the Atlanta
+technology to (of course) mythology.
+He served two terms as President

-Astronomy Club, during which time the AAC experienced the largest growth
+of the Atlanta Astronomy Club, during which time the AAC experienced the

-gains in its history and became the largest club in the southeastern U. S.
+largest growth gains in its history and became the largest club in the

-During his term as Observing Vice President, Philip was instrumental in
+southeastern U. S. During his term as Observing Vice President, Philip

-breathing life back into the club by revitalizing the AAC's Villa Rica
+was instrumental in breathing life back into the club by revitalizing the

-a major role in the formation and early development of the Charlie Elliott
+Philip played a major role in the formation and early development of the

-club, an AAC affiliate, and he served for six years as Southeastern
+Charlie Elliott club, an AAC affiliate, and he served for six years as

-Representative of the Astronomical League (SERAL).
-Philip also narrated
+Southeastern Representative of the Astronomical League (SERAL).
+Philip

-FRAC's stunningly beatiful "The Night Sky Explorers" CD (which, incidentally
+also narrated FRAC's stunningly beatiful "The Night Sky Explorers" CD

 having attained that lofty status by earning ten A. L. observing club pins.